-Homestay: If you selected the homestay option in Pau, the USAC fees also include some meals: breakfast seven days a week and dinner two days a week.
-Yearlong students are provided housing during the winter break at no additional cost.
+Homestay: If you selected the homestay option, the USAC fees also include some meals: breakfast seven days a week and dinner two days a week.
 If your family is available during the break between summer sessions, you can stay with the family.
 If your family is not available (traveling, etc.) during the session break, you will move to the dorm temporarily.